 Comedy and slapstick

 This is where mickey mousing was practically invented.
-Think of the classic Looney Tunes shorts, where a xylophone hit lands on every single footstep.
-The music is not trying to be invisible.
-It is part of the joke.
-The same logic applies in live-action comedy.
-In The Pink Panther, Henry Mancini's score follows Clouseau's bumbling body like a shadow.
-The tight sync is funny because it exposes how absurd the character's movements are.
-When a filmmaker wants the audience to laugh at physical action, musical punctuation speeds that reaction up.
+Think of the classic Looney Tunes shorts again, the music is not trying to be invisible.
+Rather, it's part of the joke.
+The same logic applies in live-action comedy too.
+In The Pink Panther, Henry Mancini's score follows Clouseau's bumbling body almost like another character.

 Children's content

-Young viewers are still learning how storytelling works.
-Close musical sync acts as a guide.
-It tells a child exactly when to feel scared, surprised, or relieved.
 Films like Fantasia or almost any classic Disney feature use this constantly.
-The score does not just accompany the action.
-It labels it.
-That kind of clarity is a feature, not a flaw, when the audience needs that extra layer of information.
+The score effectively labels the moment.
+That kind of clarity is a feature, not a flaw, when the audience will enjoy that extra layer of information.

 Fantasy sequences and dream logic

-Whenever a film steps outside of reality, the normal rules loosen.
-A dream sequence, a musical number, or a fantasy cutaway already signals to the audience that logic is suspended.
-Mickey mousing fits right in.
-In Eternal Sunshine of the Spotless Mind, Jon Brion's score often syncs tightly to strange visual moments, which makes the memory sequences feel both playful and disorienting.
 The artifice is the point.
 A composer who locks music to a surreal image is not making a mistake.
-They are choosing to underline the unreality of the moment and give the audience permission to feel it fully.
+They are choosing to signal to the unreality of the moment and give the audience permission to feel it fully.
+If the audience is in step, they'll respond well.

 Common pitfalls